yabellini/SitioAcademico/content/blog/2023-10-13-three-payments/index.md

 ---
 title: Three currencies of payment for our work
 author: Yanina Bellini Saibene
-summary: "Any activity we perform pays us in different currencies. "
+summary: "Any activity we perform pays us in different currencies.
+As managers and leaders we must take care of that balance in the three currencies of payments.
+Especially with volunteer work."
 date: '2023-10-13'
 tags:
   - English